Mirzipan/Homm3_BG_Database/docs/units/titans.md

 # Titans

 Titans are a :golden: unit that belongs to [Tower](../towns/tower.md).
-Their neutral version is an :azure: unit.
+Their neutral version is an :azure: unit that comes with the [Tower Expansion](../content.md).

 | Statistics | Few | Pack | Neutral |